daymxn/rbxts-expect/CONTRIBUTING.md

 `git clone git@github.com:daymxn/rbxts-expect.git`

-Then, checkout to a new feature branch labeled in the following format.
+Then, checkout to a new feature branch named whatever you want it to be.

-`git checkout -b NAME-CATEGORY-FEATURE`
+`git checkout -b SOME_BRANCH_NAME`

-Where `NAME` is your *firstLast* name or your *github* username. `CATEGORY` is something like; feature or bugfix.
-And `FEATURE` is the title of the new feature (or bug) you're contributing for.

 After you've made changes to your local branch, and you want to submit, you can open a Pull Request (PR) via the [GitHub web panel](https://github.com/daymxn/rbxts-expect/compare).

 ### Code Formatting

 Code in this repo is formatted according to eslint and prettier.
-You can use the attached `.vscode` folder for automatically formatting on file save, or you can manually run either via the command line with the `format` or `lint` scripts:
+You can use the attached `.vscode` folder for automatically formatting on file save, or you can manually run both via the command line with the `format` or `lint` scripts:

 ```sh
 npm run format